yandex-cloud/docs/en/managed-clickhouse/concepts/replication.md

 * `{replica}` is the host ID macro.

-To create replicated tables on all hosts in the cluster, send a distributed DDL query (described in [the documentation for ClickHouse](https://clickhouse.yandex/docs/en/query_language/queries/#ddl-on-cluster)):
+To create replicated tables on every host in the cluster, send a distributed DDL query (as described in the [{{ CH }} documentation]( https://clickhouse.yandex/docs/ru/query_language/queries/#ddl-on-cluster)):

 ```
 CREATE TABLE db_01.table_01 ON CLUSTER '{cluster}' (log_date Date, user_name String) \
  ENGINE = ReplicatedMergeTree('/table_01', '{replica}', log_date, (log_date, user_name), 8192);
 ```

-The `'{cluster}'` argument is automatically resolved to the ClickHouse cluster ID.
+The `'{cluster}'` argument is automatically resolved to the {{ CH }} cluster ID.

 ### ZooKeeper hosts {#zookeeper-hosts}

-For each ClickHouse cluster consisting of two or more hosts, Managed Service for ClickHouse creates a cluster of three ZooKeeper hosts.
-ZooKeeper hosts are taken into account when calculating [resource consumption](https://console.cloud.yandex.com/cloud?section=quotas) and the cost of the cluster.
+For each {{ CH }} cluster consisting of 2 or more hosts, {{ mch-short-name }} creates a cluster of 3 ZooKeeper hosts.
+ZooKeeper hosts are taken into account when calculating [resource consumption]({{ link-console-quotas }}) and the cost of the cluster.

 How ZooKeeper hosts are managed:

 * By default, ZooKeeper hosts are created with a minimal [host class](instance-types.md).
 You can specify the necessary host class when creating a cluster [via the API](../api-ref/Cluster/create.md).

-* Managed Service for ClickHouse does not enable you to connect to ZopKeeper servers and configure them.
+* {{ mch-short-name }} does not enable you to connect to ZopKeeper servers and configure them.
 However, you can change the resources allocated to ZooKeeper hosts by changing the host class.

-* If you didn't specify any subnets for ZooKeeper hosts, Managed Service for ClickHouse automatically distributes them among the subnets of the network to which a ClickHouse cluster is connected.
+* If you didn't specify any subnets for the ZooKeeper hosts, {{ mch-short-name }} automatically distributes them among the subnets of the network that the {{ CH }} cluster is connected to.

-To learn more about using ZooKeeper for replication management in ClickHouse, see [the documentation ClickHouse](https://clickhouse.yandex/docs/en/operations/table_engines/replication/).
+For more information about using ZooKeeper to manage replication in {{ CH }}, see the [{{ CH }} documentation](https://clickhouse.yandex/docs/ru/operations/table_engines/replication/).